High-dimensional variable selection with heterogeneous signals: A precise asymptotic perspective: Best subset selection

-Theorem \ref{thm: Information theoretic boundary} suggests that $r\geq 1$ is a necessary condition for consistent support recovery.
-Combining this with Theorem \ref{thm: tight phase transition boundary for ML}, we can see that BSS is optimal in terms of requirement on the minimum signal strength to achieve exact model recovery.
-The proof of Theorem \ref{thm: Information theoretic boundary} leverages Theorem 1 in \cite{wang2010} and detailed proof can be found in Section 9.1 of the supplementary material.
+Proposition \ref{thm: Information theoretic boundary} suggests that $r\geq 1$ is a necessary condition for exact support recovery.
+Combining this with Theorem \ref{thm: tight phase transition boundary for ML} and Theorem \ref{thm: failure of BSS}, we can see that BSS is \textit{almost} optimal in terms of the requirement on the constant $r$ in minimum signal strength to achieve model consistency.
+The proof of Proposition \ref{thm: Information theoretic boundary} leverages Theorem 1 in \cite{wang2010} and detailed proof can be found in {Section B.4 of the supplementary material}.

+{ \textbf{Comparison with previous literature:} As pointed out before in Section \ref{sec: Introduction}, there is sharp contrast between the above results and the results in the previous works like \cite{wainwright2009information, rad2011nearly, aeron2010information}, where the authors study the necessary and sufficient conditions for model consistency of BSS in terms of sample complexity under different asymptotic regimes.
+For example, under \textit{strong-noise} regime, \cite{aeron2010information} showed that the necessary and sufficient conditions for model consistency in terms of 0-1 loss are given by $n = \Omega(s \log(p/s))$ and $a^2 = \Omega(\log(p-s))$, and BSS is optimal in the sense that it achieves exact recovery under these conditions.
+For the \emph{fixed noise-variance} regime, the results are different.
+Firstly, \cite{wang2010} showed that the following condition is necessary for any method to achieve exact recovery:

+where $u \vee v := \max\{u,v\}$.
+Under the restriction that $a = O(1)$ and $a = \Omega(1/\sqrt{s})$, which represents \textit{strong-signal} regime, \cite{rad2011nearly} showed that BSS achieves model consistency under the necessary condition \eqref{eq: necessary conds.}.
+In the general case, that is with no assumption on the joint behavior of $(n,p,s, a)$, \cite{wainwright2009information} established that $n = \Omega (\max\{s \log(p/s), a^{-2}\log(p-s)\})$ is a sufficient condition for model consistency of BSS.
+One can check that the previous condition match with condition \eqref{eq: necessary conds.} under the weak signal regime $a = O(1/\sqrt{s})$.
+This indicates that BSS is also optimal in this regime in terms of sample complexity.
+It is interesting to note that the AURWM regime \eqref{eq:aurwm} also falls under this regime as $a = O(\sqrt{(\log p)/n}) \ll 1/\sqrt{s}$, and $n \asymp p^k$.
+However, all of these results are tight only up to multiplicative constants and do not study the precise dependence on $a$ in terms of sharp requirement on the constant $r$. }